Mary Bond, MD, FACP

 Medlock AE, Baldwin A, Hess DW, Bruner LP, Bond MT, Sperr EV, Hill JR. Evaluation of a Gender Gap in the Academic Performance of an Integrated Hybrid Curriculum.
 Poster presented by Lia Bruner at IAMSE; 2019 June 10.

-Support the School of Medicine
+Support the Future of Medicine